ximenesyuri/ximenesyuri.com/content/libs/comp/overview.md

 """
 ```

-Components define a type `COMPONENT` and there are four three main operations between them (the ), each of them corresponding to an arithmetic symbol:
+Components define a type `COMPONENT` and there are four main operations between them, each of them corresponding to an arithmetic symbol:

 (table-1)=
 ```